 By that time, the course was kind of new and there were not many reviews but what made me decide to buy it was that both the creator and teacher was Nomadic Matt, the person who is believed to be the most successful travel blogger out there, getting more than 1 million monthly visits and making an annual income in 7 figures

-I really believed that it was the best travel blogging course and well, those 249USD have been, by far, the best-invested money in all my blogging journey.
+I really believed that it was the best travel blogging course and well, the money invested since I started my travel blog.

-How I increased my traffic to more than 200,000 monthly Page Views in only 20 months
+How I increased my traffic to more than 240,000 monthly Page Views in a bit more than 3 years